-Pas de citations dans l'abstract Cold pools, formed under clouds by the evaporation of precipitation, play a central role in maintaining and organizing atmospheric convection.
-Their absence in climate models leads to significant errors in the representation of convection, such as premature convection onset.
-The introduction of a cold pools parameterization proposed by into the LMDZ climate model has significantly improved the representation of convection, in particular with regard to its diurnal cycle.
+Pas de citations dans l'abstract Cold pools, formed under clouds by the evaporation of precipitation, play a central role in maintaining and organizing atmospheric convection(Rotunno et al., 1988; Weisman and Rotunno, 2004; Jeevanjee and Romps, 2013).
+Their absence in climate models leads to significant errors in the representation of convection, such as premature convection onset, and underestimation of precipitation rates (Randall et al., 2003; Gu .
+The introduction of the a cold pools parameterization proposed by Grandpeix and Lafore (2010) into the LMDZ climate model has significantly improved the representation of convection (Rio et al., 2009), in particular with regard to its diurnal cycle.
 However, this parameterization had never been finely evaluated before in terms of representation of the cold pools themselves.
-This work provides for the first time such an evaluation based on Large Eddy Simulation (LES).
+This work provides a detailed evaluation of this parameterization in LMDZ, for the first time such an evaluation based on Large Eddy Simulation (LES), an approach that had never been explored before.
+We evaluated.
 We evaluate the underlying physics of the model, its internal variables as well as those used in the coupling with the deep convection scheme.
 The LES analyses demonstrate the relevance of the assumptions underlying the parameterization.
 We also show that its initial version represents well, at first order, the characteristics of the cold pools, although some biases were identified.
 These were corrected thanks to substantial modifications made to the cold pools scheme and a readjustment of some free parameters.
 Persistent defects can be corrected by adding thermal-related mixing in the cold pools and by considering evolution of their density in a more physical way.